nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 ``https://example.com/owncloud/remote.php/dav``

-For the first case the :file:`.htaccess` file shipped with ownCloud should do this work for your when running Apache.
+For the first case the :file:`.htaccess` file shipped with Nextcloud should do this work for your when running Apache.
 You only need to make sure that your Web server is using this file.
 When running NGINX please refer to :doc:`../installation/nginx_examples`.

-If your ownCloud instance is installed in a subfolder called ``owncloud`` and you're running Apache create or edit the :file:`.htaccess` file within the document root of your Web server and add the following lines::
+If your Nextcloud instance is installed in a subfolder called ``owncloud`` and you're running Apache create or edit the :file:`.htaccess` file within the document root of your Web server and add the following lines::